great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 </TabItem>
 <TabItem value="spark">

-Use Spark to connect to Source Data stored on GCS.
+Use Spark to connect to source data stored on GCS.
 The following examples connect to .csv data.

 ### Prerequisites